kai-waang/gtsam/gtsam/navigation/InvariantEKF.md

 ekf.update(h_gps, z1, R);
 ```

-## InvariantEKF on NavState using a tangent space increment
+## InvariantEKF on Navstate using a tangent space increment
-The **[IEKF_NavstateExample](https://github.com/borglab/gtsam/blob/develop/gtsam/examples/IEKF_NavstateExample.cpp)** demonstrates the use of an Invariant EKF with a tangent space increment based on IMU measurements transformed into the tangent space and a 3D GPS measurement processor.
+The **[IEKF_NavstateExample](https://github.com/borglab/gtsam/blob/develop/examples/IEKF_NavstateExample.cpp)** demonstrates the use of an Invariant EKF with a tangent space increment based on IMU measurements transformed into the tangent space and a 3D GPS measurement processor.
 The Lie Group is NavState, or $\mathcal{SE}_2(3)$.

 #### Defining the Dynamics
 An IMU utilizes accelerometers and gyroscopes to estimate the pose of the robot.
 This is commonly used in inertial navigation aboard aircraft.
 An accelerometer and gyroscope measures the proper acceleration and the angular velocity experienced by the body.
 Then, $u = [a_x, a_y, a_z, w_x, w_y, w_z]^T$.
 Transforming this to the tangent space, $\xi = [w_x, w_y, w_z, 0, 0, 0, a_x, a_y, a_z]^T$.
 The dynamics function, then, is given by